 The library subscribes to the Social Science Research Network (http://www.ssrn.com), which is composed of a number of specialized research networks in selected areas of the social sciences.
 Faculty may sign up to receive electronic journals from SSRN.
 To subscribe, contact Cattleya Concepcion (email@example.com).
 In addition, the law school publishes a SSRN Research Papers Series on Law & Economics.
 To post a research paper on SSRN, contact Cattleya Concepcion (firstname.lastname@example.org).

 Many faculty use TWEN (The West Education Network) for posting course material and communicating with students.
-Contact your liaison for more information
+For more information, contact Cattleya Concepcion (email@example.com)

 The law school's Technology Services unit provides support for all computer hardware and software.
 Call 703-993-4855 for help or send an e-mail to firstname.lastname@example.org.